:: The articles in this series were originally

 Advertising bill listing 15 Tupinambá compositions

-The only known recording of the original tune was made by the Bloco Artístico band.
-Here is an excerpt, courtesy of Roberto de Azevedo.
+At the time this article was written, the only known recording of the original tune was the one made by the Bloco Artístico band.
+Here is an excerpt.

 Sou Batuta....